iterative/dvc.org/public/static/docs/user-guide/privacy.md

 DVC accesses Google resources from the machine where you use DVC.
 Your machine communicates directly with the Google APIs.

-The _DVC_ application never receives your data or the permission to access your data.
+The _DVC_ GCP Project never receives your data or the permission to access your data.
 The owners of the project can only see anonymous, aggregated information about usage of tokens obtained through its OAuth client, such as which APIs and endpoints are being used.